gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 a full calculation.
 It is enough to instantiate the rupture, the site collection and the GMPE (that can be an ``AvgGMPE`` in the case of multiple GMPEs`) and to call directly the method ``.get_mean_and_stddevs``.
-That is easy and nice but it should be noticed that it comes with limitations:
+That is easy and nice but it should be noticed that it comes with some
+limitation:

 1. it only works when there is a single rupture
 2. you have to manage the ``minimum_intensity`` manually